 An indie developer is someone who develops games independently or is part of a small development team that produces video games for PC and mobile devices without the financial support of large companies.

 |Don’t quit what you started||Indie developers are driven solely by their enthusiasm.
-They must be able to boldly face criticism and negativity face to face and continue to perfect their project no matter what.|
+They must be able to bravely confront criticism and negativity head on and keep improving their project no matter what.|

-|Focus on quality||It makes no sense for an indie developer to create a large number of games and expect that one of them can become successful.
-This is a poor use of time and limited resources.
-The best strategy is to concentrate on one project and bring it to perfection.|
+|Focus on quality||It makes no sense for an indie developer to create a large number of games and expect that one of them can be successful.
+This is an inefficient use of time and limited resources.
+The best strategy is to focus on one project and bring it to perfection.|

-|Use original ideas||What makes an indie game a worthy competitor to large studio products?
+|Use original ideas||What makes an indie game a worthy competitor to the products of major studios?
 Their unusual plot and mechanics.
-Among indie games, you can find real masterpieces of storytelling, similar to interactive books packed in graphics.
-Many of them become iconic and gain a huge fanbase precisely because of their idea.|
+Among indie games, you can find real masterpieces of storytelling, similar to interactive books, packed in graphics.
+Many of them become cult and gain a huge number of fans precisely because of their idea.|

-|Promote your work||Indie developers are not backed up by a strong marketing department: they need to talk about their product on their own.
-Announcements, trailers, press releases, ad art, posts on forums and thematic communities – everything will be good.
+|Promote your work||Indie developers are not backed by a strong marketing department: they need to talk about their product on their own.
+Announcements, trailers, press releases, promotional art, posts on forums and in thematic communities – everything will be fine.|

-- Plan ways of retention.
-Indie games are not a direction where players can be motivated by the emergence of new large-scale patches and DLS.
-In order for the players to continue to interact with the game even after the end of the storyline, it is necessary to think over the mechanisms of their retention and motivate them to replay them in order to obtain new achievements, unblock interesting information, and so on.
+|Plan retention methods||Indie games usually fail to keep the player’s interest with new massive patches and DLC.
+In order for players to continue interacting with the game even after the end of the storyline, it is necessary to think over the mechanisms for motivating them to replay it to get new achievements, unlock interesting information, etc.|

-|Decide on monetization||In-game purchases, advertising, cross-promotion – standard monetization methods are possible for indie games as well.
-They must be implemented very neatly and organically so as not to alienate the player.
-Some indie developers are moving away from standard monetization methods and just sell the whole game for a fixed price.
-Users of the Epic Games Store, Steam or other platforms pay for it one-time and get access to all of its functionality.
+|Decide on monetization||In-game purchases, ads, cross-promotions – standard monetization methods are possible for indie games as well.
+They should be implemented very neatly and organically so as not to alienate the player.
+Some indie developers are moving away from standard monetization methods and simply selling the entire game for a fixed price.
+Users of the Epic Games Store, Steam, or other platforms pay for it once and get access to all its features.|

-|Engage with the community.
-After sending the game to freewheeling, you cannot leave it to its own devices.
-It is necessary to track mentions, give comments, listen to feedback, answer questions and in every way stimulate the interest of all those who are not indifferent.|
+|Engage with the community||Once the game hits the market, you can’t leave it to its own devices.
+You need to track mentions, give comments, listen to reviews, answer questions, and in every possible way stimulate the interest of all those who are not indifferent.|

 Team Composition To Create Indie Games

 How to make indie games?
-Just like other games, taking into account the fact that finances will be limited almost all the time.
+Just like other games, given the fact that finances will be limited almost all the time.

 - Game designer.